georghe-crihan/digma-e605-qt-apps-framework/README.md

 * SHA1: af9016aa924a577f7b06ffd28c9773b56d74c939

 ## TODO:
-- [ ] figure out how the device's Refresh and Home keys are handled, most probably, via /usr/lib/boeye/libboeye.so and it has something to do with Android platform, specifically, see the homeReleased()/sendMenuKey()/sendBackKey()/sendHomeKey()/sendFlushKey().

 - [ ] how is the virtual keyboard implemented?
 - [ ] refresh issues - the application is not visible after start, unless the screen is forcibly refreshed.